Summary

-• Called-up share capital refers to the amount shareholders are required to pay for their shares when requested by the company.
+- Called-up share capital is the amount shareholders are required to pay for their shares when the company makes a formal demand.

 Tips for Businesses